-We continue to obtain development contracts for intellectual property that we believe will enhance our efforts to commercialize new products that we develop.
-Revenues in this segment that pertain to development or license contracts may vary widely each year, depending upon the quantity and size of contracts obtained.
+We continue to be awarded development contracts resulting in intellectual property that we believe will enhance our efforts to commercialize new products that we develop.
+Revenues in this segment that pertain to product development may vary widely each year, depending upon the quantity and size of contracts awarded.

-Revenues for this segment for the year ended December 31, 2017 were \$69,789 and segment contribution (gross profit) was \$19,659.
+Revenues for this segment for the year ended December 31, 2018 were \$70,497 and segment contribution (gross profit) was \$19,574.

-Under our McDowell Research and AMTI brands, we design and manufacture a line of communications systems and accessories to support military communications requirements, including RF amplifiers, power supplies, power cables, connector assemblies, amplified speakers, equipment mounts, case equipment, man-portable systems and integrated communication systems for fixed or vehicle applications such as vehicle amplifier-adapters ("VAA"), Vehicle Installed Power Enhanced Rifleman Appliqué ("VIPER") systems and SATCOM systems.
+Under our McDowell Research and AMTI brands, we design and manufacture a line of communications systems and accessories to support military communications requirements, including RF amplifiers, power supplies, power cables, connector assemblies, amplified speakers, equipment mounts, case equipment, man-portable systems and integrated communication systems for fixed or vehicle applications such as vehicle amplifier-adapters ("VAA") for multiple programs, including Vehicle Installed Power Enhanced Rifleman Appliqué ("VIPER") systems, U.S. Army Leader Radio Program, U.S. Army's Security Force Assistance Brigades (SFABs) and SATCOM systems.
 All systems are packaged to meet specific customer needs in rugged enclosures to allow for their use in extreme environments.
 We market these products to all branches of the U.S. military and foreign defense organizations that we are permitted to sell our products to, as well as, U.S. and international prime defense contractors.

-Revenues for this segment for the year ended December 31, 2017 were \$15,742 and segment contribution (gross profit) was \$6,573.
+Revenues for this segment for the year ended December 31, 2018 were \$16,693 and segment contribution (gross profit) was \$6,009.